IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 1.2 (Game State Management)

-**Technical Notes:** This will require serializing the game state and storing it, either locally or on a server.
+**Technical Notes:** This will require serializing the game state and storing it using the `GameSession` model in **Supabase (PostgreSQL)** via **SQLAlchemy**.
+The "Load Game" screen (UX User Journey Flow) will display the saved game's name (e.g., location), the date it was saved, and the total time elapsed (HH:MM:SS).
+If a saved game fails to load or is corrupted, a clear message (e.g., "Failed to load game.") with "Try Again" or "Delete Save" options will be displayed (UX Error Handling). **Empty States** will be handled by displaying a "No Saved Games Yet!" message if no saves exist.

 ### Story 5.2: Create a Help/Information System